W3SRotterdam/uORM/README.md

 * Save(), saves the current object;
 * Save(String nodeName, String documentTypeAlias, Int32 parentId), saves the current object;
 * Save(String nodeName, String documentTypeAlias, Int32 parentId, Int32 userId) , saves the current object;
-* SaveAndPublish(), saves and publish the current object;
+* SaveAndPublish(), saves and publishes the current object;
-* SaveAndPublish(String nodeName, String documentTypeAlias, Int32 parentId), saves and publish a new object with the document type and parentNodeId;
+* SaveAndPublish(String nodeName, String documentTypeAlias, Int32 parentId), saves and publishes a new object with the document type and parentNodeId;
-* SaveAndPublish(String nodeName, String documentTypeAlias, Int32 parentId, Int32 userId), saves and publish a new object with the document type, parentNodeId by a custom user.
+* SaveAndPublish(String nodeName, String documentTypeAlias, Int32 parentId, Int32 userId), saves and publishes a new object with the document type, parentNodeId by a custom user.

 ## Todo

-* Endless loop need to be detected and must throw a execption;
+* Endless loops need to be detected and must throw a execption;
 * Save function can only save document type;
-* Save is not recursive, can only save simple object;
+* Save is not recursive, it can only save simple object;

 ## History
-First reflection part was written by Pawel Choroszcak from W3S.
+The first reflection part was written by Pawel Choroszcak from W3S.
 Edwin van Koppen (also W3S) extended the object with recursive methods and save functions.

 ## Common error's
 <pre>